 Using a limiter properly means creating balance.
 You want a mix that is both loud and dynamic.
 Even though genres like EDM or rock might require more aggressive limiting, the last thing you want to do is completely crush your track and create a lifeless master.

 If you've done a good job mixing and setting up your mastering signal chain, then you should be having more than a dB or two of limiting compression, while your master should sound plenty loud.
 A good limiter is one of the most essential audio mastering tools.
 It's essentially the last plugin in your audio mastering chain.
+Every limiter is going to have a slightly different flavor and level of aggression, here are more of my favorite limiter plugins.

 The BX Limiter True Peak is the State of the Art Limiter for Amazingly Loud Masters